2022 Columbia, Missouri, mayoral election

 Columbia, Missouri held an election on April 5, 2022, concurrently with elections for the city council members for wards 3 and 4.

 Background

-During a community briefing on September 17, 2021, incumbent mayor Brian Treece announced he would not seek re-election for a third term.
-Citing the "level of responsibility and the burden" of his job during the COVID-19 pandemic, Mayor Treece said in his statement "The last 18 months have been no easy decisions.
+During a community briefing on September 17, 2021, incumbent mayor Brian Treece announced that he would not seek re-election for a third term.
+Citing the "level of responsibility and the burden" of his job during the COVID-19 pandemic, he said in his statement, "The last 18 months have been no easy decisions.
 There's no playbook on handling a pandemic.
 That takes its toll."

-Petition forms for candidates were made available to pick up from the office of the City Clerk beginning on October 19, 2021.
+Petition forms for candidates were made available to pick up from the office of the city clerk beginning on October 19, 2021.
 Candidate petition filings for the municipal elections opened on October 26 and closed on January 11, 2022, at 5 pm.
 Candidates running for mayor required the valid signatures of at least 100 registered Columbia voters.